ratwolfzero/hopalong_python/README.md

 - Description: Trajectory points are calculated only once, stored in an array and available for further processing such as mapping points to pixels.
 - Disadvantages: Requires large memory resources depending on the number of iterations and can lead to performance degradation due to system memory swapping.

-#### Chunked One-Pass Approach
+#### Chunked One-Pass Approach with caching

 - Description: Trajectory points are processed in smaller segments (chunks) while caching points to manage memory usage.
 - Disadvantages: While it keeps memory consumption low, this method adds complexity and overhead, often resulting in performance that is similar to or slower than the two-pass method.

 #### One-Pass Approach without Caching

-- Description: This method attempts to calculate and map points in a single loop (pass) without storing previous points.
+- Description: This method attempts to calculate and map points in a single pass without storing previous calculated points.
 - Disadvantages: Requires continuously recalculating the mapping of trajectory points to image pixels every time the trajectory extent changes making it complicated and ineffective and difficult to ensure accurate pixel mapping

 Possible other, more sophisticated solutions were not taken into consideration